Call For Papers

 In this section we wish to present research and practical trends in the Korczak school by examining the mainstream and the various alternatives to the conventional school, while discussing the educational implications of conceptual pluralism through a systematic examination of Korczak’s discourse of rights in Israeli and general perspectives.
 The rights of the child and the rights of the student (as derived from the Convention on the Rights of the Child), which are reflected in Korczak’s educational philosophy: the right of the child and the student to dignity, “the right to be what you are”, the right not to know, the right to information, participation in decision making, the right to property, The rights to education, the right to a mother tongue, the right to protection and the integrity of the body, the right to equality, the right to organize, the right to be heard, the right to be forgotten, the right to live without exploitation and abuse, the right to create, the right to be in nature, the rights of multiculturalism, the rights of the child to justice in disciplinary processes, special rights for minors in criminal proceedings.
 We will examine the challenges faced by the adult society to help children and youth realize these rights, and to help find appropriate solutions to conflicts between rights.

 The Conference Committee will consider lectures on the following topics:

-- Criticism of educational systems in the spirit of Korczak’s children’s rights discourse and the International Convention on the Rights of the Child.
+- Critiques of educational systems in the spirit of Korczak’s children’s rights discourse and the International Convention on the Rights of the Child.

-- Education as a challenge and as an ongoing adventure.
+- Education for life – viewing education as a challenge and as an ongoing adventure.